tanannis/FetchEvents/README.md

 Create a Swift file for API request
 1. Put the resource URL here
 2. Send GET request to the API and parse return data to JSON objects.

+**Challenges that I faced*
+The Swift language is fairly easy, but its library / UI codes are little complicated to me compared to React Native, because I've learned how to use in only a few days.
+I was having difficulties trying fetching data from the events array, and for some reason, it returned an empty array.
+I guess it has something to do with the life cycle, or I didn't define the structs correctly.
+But overall it's a great experience, and I will keep looking for a solution to solve this problem and finish this project.